3D Printing from Photos

 Depending on the object or scene, use either PhotoModeler’s manual modeling techniques – point/lines/surfaces (as in the schoolhouse example), or PhotoModeler Scanner’s automated SmartMatch/DSM tools – point clouds and triangulation (as in the rhino example).

-Here are the two models in wireframe and SmartPoint cloud stages:
+Here are the two models in the wireframe and SmartPoint cloud stages:

 A surfaced wire-frame model generally won’t need any modifications as the surfaces are relatively simple and the triangle count is low.
 Here’s the schoolhouse in PhotoModeler’s 3D Viewer, showing the shaded surfaces: